-133_The Genuine has the name and address upon a steel plate engraving, on four sides of each Box, of WILLIAM A. BATCHELOR, 233 Broadway, New-York.
+\\\\ The Genuine has the name and address upon a steel plate engraying, on four sides of each Box. of

+steel plate engraving, on four sides of each Box, of

+WILLIAM A. BATCHELOR,

-233 Broadway, New-York.
+233 Broadway.
+New-York.

-Sold by JOHN READ, Huntingdon, Pa.
+Sold by JOHN READ, HUNTINGDON, PA.

 [November 17, 1858, 1y.]

 THE LIVER INVIGORATOR!-PREPARED BY DR. SANFORD.-Compounded entirely from GUMS is one of the best purgative and Liver medicines now before the public, that acts as a Cathartic, easier, milder, and more effectual than any other medicine known.
-It is not only a Cathartic but a Liver remedy, acting first on the Liver to eject its morbid matter, then on the bowels and stomach to carry off that matter; thus accomplishing two purposes effectually, without any of the painful feeling experienced in the operations of most Cathartics.
+It is not only a Cathartic but a Liver remedy, acting first on the Liver to eject its morbid matter, then the bounds and stomach to cover of the matter. on the bowels and stomach to carry off that matter; then accomplishing two purposes effectually, without any of the painful feeling experienced in the operations of most Cathartics.
 It strengthens the system at the same time that it purges it; and when taken daily in moderate doses will strengthen and build it up with unusual rapidity.